-In practice, public sector will specify outputs and requirements in significant amount of detail.
-For example, there would be detailed requirements in relation to standards for school, roads, prisons, et cetera, so that relatively little design risk will be transferred.
+In practice, the public sector will specify outputs and requirements in a significant amount of detail.
+For example, there would be detailed requirements in relation to standards for schools, roads, prisons, et cetera, so that relatively little design risk will be transferred.
 The output specification will determine the requirements.

-Statutory consents including planning permission are often a key risk in development and construction projects.
-Certain public authorities enjoy public immunity from the requirement for planning permission, but are required to undertake a process which allows public input.
-Large schemes will necessitate environmental impact under European Union rule by which another authority will have to approve environment impact issues.
+Statutory consents, including planning permission, are often a key risk in development and construction projects.
+Certain public authorities enjoy public immunity from the requirement for planning permission but are required to undertake a process which allows public input.
+Large schemes will necessitate environmental impact under European Union rule, by which another authority will have to approve environmental impact issues.

-There will be cases where planning permission is required.
 The time and cost associated with the planning process may be significant.
-Because planning permission and its equivalent for public sector bodies require consent to a quite specific processes, the planning process may not be commenced until after the design is chosen or finalised
+Because planning permission and its equivalent for public sector bodies require consent to a quite specific process, the planning process may not be commenced until after the design is chosen or finalised

 As with all construction projects, there will be a range of factors which may affect the agreed timetable.
-There will be some events which are not the fault of either party but are external circumstances, outside of both party’s control.
+There will be some events that are not the fault of either party but are external circumstances outside of both parties’ control.

 There will be other events which are the fault of one party or the other.
-A distinction is drawn between each type of events.
-No compensation is payable for the latter and both parties bear the risk.
+A distinction is drawn between each type of event.
+No compensation is payable for the latter, and both parties bear the risk.
 Compensation is payable where the delay is the project company’s fault.

 Completion of the project is critical.
 As with construction contracts generally, the basic principle is that the price is set.
-However, because complex projects can involve unforeseen factors, issues arise as to variations and the enhancement of the specifications, there is a significant risk of upwards price adjustment.
+However, because complex projects can involve unforeseen factors, issues arise as to variations and the enhancement of the specifications, and there is a significant risk of upward price adjustment.

 Where the awarding authority requests variations, it will generally bear the cost.
-In some cases there may be costs outside the control of both parties such as archaeological discoveries.
-In other cases, escalations of cost are borne by the project company.
+In some cases, there may be costs outside the control of both parties, such as archaeological discoveries.
+In other cases, escalations of costs are borne by the project company.

 The obligation to complete to the required quality and standard is usually passed to the contracting company.
 Specifications will set out the required standards.
-There will be mechanisms for testing and measuring compliance.
-The project company may not be entitled to hand over the project or may not receive payments or may be penalised for failures in quality.
+Mechanisms will be used to test and measure compliance.
+The project company may not be entitled to hand over the project, may not receive payments, or may be penalised for failures in quality.